 Lean is a journey though; it is small steps and shifts in thinking.
 It requires focus and analysis and action.
 Lean is a whole change of business style and it won't happen overnight.
 One key to getting Lean and really affecting change is to discover the root causes of issues.
 You only truly prevent recurrence of problems if you fix the root of the problem.
 Don't be tempted by an easy fix of symptoms; look for the real problem.
 It may be difficult to find and may take some creativity and money to fix the root of the problem but remember how all the little bits add up in saving of time, money and less frustration and the cost and effort to eliminate that root cause doesn't seem so bad any more.

 Here at Stoner we are always striving to make things more efficient for our users.
 We have been on our Lean journey for 10 years, but it is an ongoing journey that will keep us busy for many years to come.
-Hopefully this article has provided you with some interesting insights and challenged you to think differently about work and processes at your own facilities.
+Hopefully this series on Lean has provided you with some interesting insights and challenged you to think differently about work and processes at your own facilities.